PIRG TO FTC: USED CARS SUBJECT TO RECALLS ARE NOT “SAFE”

 But this disclosure is highly problematic because it creates confusion by directly contradicting any assertion that the car is “safe,” it doesn’t actually tell the consumer anything because the possibility always exists that a car might be subject to a safety recall, and it can be easily dismissed by dealers who can simply tell buyers that they are required to put it on all their cars.

 The FTC’s action here should be nullified because the law requires the FTC to prevent unfair or deceptive acts or practices, not encourage them.
 Moreover, the FTC’s action is inconsistent with its own used car rule that explicitly prohibits used car dealers from “misrepresent[ing] the mechanical condition of a used vehicle.”
-For the safety of the millions of used car buyers, we hope that the court agrees.
+For the safety of the millions of used car buyers, and those who share the roads with them, we hope that the court agrees.